 We parked precisely next to the elevators in one of the many places available.
 Kirk acted as if he hadn't been instructed to find that spot but just happened upon it while driving in the garage.
 Harry and I made a point not to meet each other's eyes.
 No need to tip our hearing range off to the human.
 We knew Morgan would be upstairs waiting for us.
 So did Kirk but he was under the illusion he now had some sort of upper hand.

-"Cassandra, so have you ever been here before?"
-Like he didn't know perfectly well that answer.
+Even though he knew the answer perfectly well, he asked, "Cassandra, so have you ever been here before?"
 His hand brushed the back of my neck.
 Waves of awareness washed over me, not helping my current situation at all.
 He guided me into the waiting elevator by softly pressing my lower back.

 Trying not to lisp on my fangs, I carefully said, "No."